rangaraju29139/Kirana-register/README.md

 - [ ] Store can have different employees with different roles and authorizations.
 - [ ] stock in store can also be maintained with each product cost price and selling price.
+- [ ] consumer based reporting can also be achieved.

 ### Entities